mlogan914/sdtm-data-pipeline-aws/docs/datadog_integration.md

 - `AWS_PERMISSIONS_LIST`: The IAM policies needed by Datadog AWS integrations.
 The current list is available in the Datadog AWS integration documentation.

-> **NOTE:** Warning messages appear on the AWS integration tile in Datadog if you enable resource collection, but do not have the **AWS Security Audit Policy** attached to your Datadog IAM role.
+> **NOTE:** Warning messages will appear on the AWS integration tile in Datadog if resource collection is enabled without attaching the `AWS Security Audit Policy` to your `Datadog IAM role`.

 ```
 roles.tf